No man in Little Egypt, Illinois was more admired than Dr. John Dale Cavaness.

-Seven years later, Cavaness’s youngest son Sean was seen drinking with his estranged father.
-The next day Sean, 22, was found dead; the result of two gunshots to the head.
+Then, seven years later, in early December 1984, neighbors spotted Sean Cavaness with his estranged father, John.
+The next day, Sean, 22 years old, was found dead in a pasture—the result of two gunshots to the head.

 Kevin and Charli were preparing for bed at 10:30 the next night, Thursday, December 13, when the telephone rang and Charli answered it.
 She did not recognize the caller, who asked to speak to Mr. Kevin Cavaness.
 She put Kevin on.

 “Yes.
 Who is this?”